FAQs

 Do I need my own pots or a propagator to grow the seeds?

-You’ll need to supply your own pots or punnets, but we include everything else: growing medium, plant guides, labels, a mini water spritzer and (for our 3 month Spring Wonder boxes only) a heat mat to help things along during the cooler months.
+For our Spring Wonder Boxes and Sensory Box you’ll need to supply your own pots or punnets, but we include everything else: growing medium, plant guides, labels, a mini water spritzer and (for our 3 month Spring Wonder boxes only) a heat mat to help things along during the cooler months.

 We haven’t included pots or punnets for a few reasons: it keeps the subscription cost and postage manageable, avoids sending out more plastic than necessary, and let’s be honest, many gardeners already have a few lurking in the shed.
 If not, garden centres and hardware stores usually stock them cheaply, and some Mitre 10 or Bunnings branches even offer free recycled ones, so it's worth checking locally.
 Just give any reused containers a quick wash with warm soapy water before planting to help avoid issues with mould or disease.